Work Integrated Learning (WIL)

 Often referred to as practicum, clinical placement, internship or fieldwork, WIL is an umbrella term used to describe a range of approaches that integrate theory with the practice of work within a purposefully designed curriculum.
 That means, for it to be considered WIL, it needs to be part of a course or a graduation requirement of your program.

 WIL offers you an opportunity to gain invaluable, hands-on knowledge in your field of expertise, and encourages the professional attitudes and attributes needed to succeed in the workplace.

-WIL opportunities are aligned with the curriculum of more than 350 undergraduate and postgraduate courses and are delivered at different times of the year.
+WIL opportunities are aligned with the curriculum of hundreds of undergraduate and postgraduate courses and are delivered at different times of the year.

 - WIL can be real or simulated, provided on or off campus, a compulsory or optional part of your program.

 - WIL involves clearly stated outcomes and assessment, and should be consistent with quality teaching and learning.

 - WIL can be designed to meet the needs of an industry partner to achieve real-world outcomes.

 - WIL students are expected to exemplify the skills, attitudes and attributes of a professional in your field of expertise.